lfilho/bitbucket-slack-pr-hook/README.md

 BitBucket's oficial docs: https://confluence.atlassian.com/display/BITBUCKET/Pull+Request+POST+hook+management

+## Caveats

+BitBucket does not provide all necessary data in actions responses.
+For example, for a `comment_*` action we don't have the PR number, link nor name.
+So all we can do is something like "Comment posted for *a* PR" and then the snippet of the comment.
+But currently there's no way to know where did this comment came from.

 ## Configuration

 The default port number is `5000` but you can change it in your enviorment like so: